A Team Approach to World Class Lubrication at Eli Lilly

 In some cases, a plant may have team meetings to look at certain maintenance issues, and these teams may generate many ideas.
 They may also solve some problems from their effort; however, once a problem is identified and addressed, there is usually not much thought devoted to developing and communicating a long-term lubrication program strategy.

 Items that have proved helpful in improving team performance are the use of agendas, project lists and sub-teams.

 Keeping the lubrication team focused and moving forward has been a difficult task at times.
 At the beginning of each year, our first meeting is devoted to setting the goals for the entire year.
 A brainstorming session provides us with the list of subjects that we will pursue.
 This list becomes our project list and is prioritized based on the effect it will have on the reliability of our equipment.
 All ideas on the project list are then assigned to a sub-team of members for development and implementation.
 The ideas that show value are then fully pursued by the sub-team.
 Each of these sub-teams has a permanent place on each month’s agenda for the sharing of their work and progress.

-Teamwork was essential in order to create a new and improved lube room at one Eli Lilly plant.
 Developing your team Here is a step-by-step process for creating your own team: